 Are you prepared for continuity as your baby grows?

 And on the flip side, are you prepared to let go of everything should your child show disinterest in the whole social media influencer thing as they grow?
 Will you be ok with letting go of the millions of followers and collab opportunities because your 4-year-old says no?

 Parents, this can happen.
 Here’s where you need to be their parent first and not get caught up in all the fame and money.

 The Dark Side

-Because we’re keeping it real, the dark side to posting minor content on social media needs to be addressed.
+Because we’re keeping it real, the dark side of posting minor content on social media needs to be addressed.